polkadot-js/docs/docs/substrate/constants.md

 ### depositBase: `BalanceOf`
 - **interface**: `api.consts.multisig.depositBase`
 - **summary**:   The base amount of currency needed to reserve for creating a multisig execution or to store a dispatch call for later.

+  This is held for an additional storage item whose value size is `4 + sizeof((BlockNumber, Balance, AccountId))` bytes and whose key size is `32 + sizeof(AccountId)` bytes.

 ### depositFactor: `BalanceOf`
 - **interface**: `api.consts.multisig.depositFactor`
 - **summary**:   The amount of currency needed per unit threshold when creating a multisig execution.

+  This is held for adding 32 bytes more into a pre-existing storage value.

 ### maxSignatories: `u16`
 - **interface**: `api.consts.multisig.maxSignatories`
-- **summary**:   The maximum amount of signatories allowed for a given multisig.
+- **summary**:   The maximum amount of signatories allowed in the multisig.

 ___